MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) is a real-time analytics and complex event-processing engine that is designed to analyze and process high volumes of fast streaming data from multiple sources simultaneously.

 An Azure Stream Analytics job consists of an input, query, and an output.
 There are several output types to which you can send transformed data.
 To create, edit, and test Stream Analytics job outputs, you can use the [Azure portal](/azure/stream-analytics/stream-analytics-quick-create-portal), [Azure PowerShell](/azure/stream-analytics/stream-analytics-quick-create-powershell), [.NET API](/dotnet/api/microsoft.azure.management.streamanalytics.ioutputsoperations), [REST API](/rest/api/streamanalytics/), and [Visual Studio](/azure/stream-analytics/stream-analytics-quick-create-vs).
-This article covers Azure Data Explorer output connection.
+This article shows you how to create Azure Data Explorer output connection to Azure Stream Analytics job.

+Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
+Azure Data Explorer offers ingestion (data loading) from Event Hubs, IoT Hubs, blobs written to blob containers and Azure Stream Analytics job.

+For general information about creating Azure Data Explorer output connection to Azure Stream Analytics job, see Connect to Azure Stream Analytics job *main link*.

 ## Data format